Skelmersdale: Politics

 Skelmersdale is in the West Lancashire parliamentary constituency, and has been represented by Ashley Dalton, a Labour Party MP, since the 2023 West Lancashire by-election.
 Furthermore, as of June 2021, Skelmersdale is represented by three Labour Party councillors across three wards on Lancashire County Council, and all twelve borough councillors for wards in Skelmersdale on West Lancashire Borough Council are members of the Labour Party.
-Until the 2021 United Kingdom local elections, Skelmersdale had only elected Labour Party councillors for over fifty years.
+Until the 2021 Local elections, Skelmersdale had only elected Labour Party councillors for over fifty years.

 Skelmersdale Independent Party, established in February 2019, is active in the town and advocates for the establishment of a Skelmersdale Town Council.
 While the party has contested multiple seats on West Lancashire Borough Council, it has been unsuccessful in gaining seats.

 Sports

-The town's football team, Skelmersdale United F.C., plays in and was a FA Vase winner in 1971.
+The town's original football team, Skelmersdale United F.C., plays in and was a FA Vase winner in 1971.
 One of its former players, Steve Heighway, went on to play for Liverpool.
 Former Everton midfielder Leon Osman, who takes his son to Dalton St Michael's Primary School in nearby Dalton, played for the club in his youth.
 Former Cardiff City player Craig Noone also once played for the club.
-Skelmersdale Football Club is currently located at JMO Sports Park in the town.
+Skelmersdale United currently groundshare with Marine AFC in Crosby, having last been based in the town of Skelmersdale at JMO Sports Park.
+The club will groundshare with Burscough F.C. for the 2026/27 football season.

+Ahead of the 2026/27 season, local amateur club Clay Brow F.C. merged with other local sports groups to form Skelmersdale Town F.C., becoming the town's second club, and only one to actually be based in the town.
+The club plays at JMO Sports Park.

 The town is host to an archery club, the Bowmen of Skelmersdale, whose collective members hold 19 county records and 14 world records held by three members of the same family (Melissa-Jane, Harriet and Gary Daniel), six of which were claimed at the National Flight Championships on 19 August 2006 held at RAF Church Fenton.
 Furthermore, Skelmersdale Cricket Club was established in 1891.

 The Merseyside Nighthawks, an American football team who play at JMO Sports Park in the town, are members of the BAFA National Leagues and play in the Premier North Division.